Example Image

 For Mills, a former energy fund manager who has authored multiple books on energy markets, the entire concept of an “energy transition,” though currently fashionable among ascendent, ESG-friendly circles in finance, non-profits, and media, is tendentious.
 “Humanity,” he writes, “has used the same six primary energy sources for millennia.”

 Global consumption of these energy sources — grains, animal fats, wood, water, wind, and fossil fuels — has not only persisted for thousands of years, but it’s also increased significantly over time in the case of each source.
 Two centuries ago, our ancestors used animal fats for illumination.
-Electricity has replaced candles, but we’re consuming 1,000 more energy from animal fats today than two centuries ago.
+Electricity has replaced candles, but we’re consuming 1,000 times more energy from animal fats today than two centuries ago.

 Pulitzer-prize winning energy historian Daniel Yergin and Obama administration budget director Peter Orszag have also questioned the transition narrative.
 In a Foreign Affairs article this spring, they commented that no energy source in history “has declined globally in absolute terms over an extended period.”